Asheville Physician Assistant Program

 This course provides a detailed understanding of human physiology and its application to clinical practice.
 A systems-based approach is utilized to study physiologic concepts and their application in medicine.
 Systems reviewed includes the lymphatic, hematologic, integumentary, respiratory, cardiovascular and peripheral vascular, gastrointestinal, renal, male and female reproductive, musculoskeletal, neurological, and endocrine systems.
 Principles of normal genetics and molecular mechanisms of health are also reviewed to include, basic DNA structure, replication, translation, mechanisms of mutation, inheritance patterns, penetrance, and expressivity.
 Common diagnostic physiologic studies utilized in clinical practice are also reviewed.
 3 credits: 3 credits lecture (3 hours)

-PAs 5142 Professional Issues I
+PAS 5142 Professional Issues I

 This course is the first in a series designed to introduce students to the physician assistant profession.
 Modules of content in this course include a physician assistant profession overview to include the historical development of the profession, physician assistant professional organizations, the PA role and scope of practice, and the interprofessional team.
-A module on documentation, coding and billing and professionalism is also included.
+A module on documentation, coding and billing, and professionalism is also included.
 2 credits: 2 credits lecture (2 hours)

 PAS 5161 Health Assessment and Physical Examination I